NextechSystems/selectapidocspub/source/includes/_patient.md

 &nbsp;

 ### *Create*
-Creates a non-clincial note for a patient that is visible in the patient's Notes tab in the Nextech software.
+Creates a non-clinical note for a patient that is visible in the patient's Notes tab in the Nextech software.

+_Requires version 12.7_

 #### HTTP Request
 `POST /Patient/{patientUid}/Composition`